google/nearby/connections/README.md

 # Nearby Connection

-Nearby Connections is a high level protocol on top of Bluetooth/WiFi that acts as a medium-agnostic socket.
+Nearby Connections is a high level protocol on top of Bluetooth/Wi-Fi that acts as a medium-agnostic socket.
 Devices are able to advertise, scan, and connect with one another over any shared medium (eg. BT <-> BT).
-Once connected, the two devices share a list of all supported mediums and attempt to upgrade to the one with the highest bandwidth (eg. BT -> WiFi).
+Once connected, the two devices share a list of all supported mediums and attempt to upgrade to the one with the highest bandwidth (eg. BT -> Wi-Fi).
 The connection is encrypted, reliable, and fully duplex.
 BYTE, FILE, and STREAM payloads are all supported and will be chunked & transferred internally and recombined on the receiving device.